 Hands up if that’s you.
-And if so, what can you do to balance being proactive to maintain your family member’s health without exhausting yourself?
+And if so, what can you do to balance being proactive in maintaining your family member’s health without exhausting yourself?
 Diabetes UK reported the country is in a “rapidly escalating diabetes crisis“, adding more should be done to prevent people from getting the condition.

 It’s a tricky balance to get right.
 While there’s no simple fix, there are a number of strategies that can make your role as a caregiver more effective and less isolating.
-We’ll go through a list of these strategies today, broken down into three main areas:
+We’ll go through the list of these strategies below, broken down into three main areas:

 First, though, let’s briefly touch on the relationship between diabetes and high blood pressure (hypertension) and why it’s so important to pay attention to.